-GSA has selected the design team of Duvall Decker Architects with Eskew+Dumez+Ripple as the Architect of Record for the new federal courthouse in Greenville, MS. Additional information may be found by following the link under ‘News Releases’ below.
+GSA has approved the concept design for the new federal courthouse in Greenville, MS. The Architect of Record is now developing the design to support construction beginning in the Spring 2020.
+Additional information may be found by following the links under 'News Releases' below

-This summer, GSA will be issuing a Request For Pricing to provide Construction Manager as Constructor (CMc) services for the new courthouse.
+GSA has issued a Request For Proposals to provide Construction Manager as Constructor (CMc) services for the new courthouse.
 Solicitation details and requirements can be found here.